aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Update existing or create your own version of the seed code
 + Zip all files that should go into a project CodeCommit repository into a single `.zip` file
 + Upload this `.zip` file to an Amazon S3 bucket of your choice.
 You must specify this S3 bucket name when you create a new project in Studio
 + Set a special tag `servicecatalog:provisioning` on the uploaded file.
-This tag will enable access to the object by `AmazonSageMakerServiceCatalogProductsLaunchRole` IAM role:
+This tag enables access to the object by `AmazonSageMakerServiceCatalogProductsLaunchRole` IAM role:
   ```bash
   aws s3api put-object-tagging \
           --bucket <your Amazon S3 bucket name> \